Should you stay at home or leave during a renovation? Surviving a renovation means knowing the pros and cons of living through it, vs. moving out.

 It’s unlikely The Clash were singing about a home renovation when they asked: “Should I stay or should I go?”
 Still, it’s an important question to answer when a crew is coming to work on your living space.

 It’s no secret that construction work is messy and disruptive in any home.
 It can stir up old toxins, bring new ones in, generate dust, and render key parts of your home unusable for days or weeks.
-The impact can work in both directions: renovations can interrupt your day to day life, and you can get in the way of the progress, too.
+The impact spreads in both directions: renovations may interrupt your day-to-day life, and homeowners may also get in the way of the progress, too.
 The best possible option to minimize inconveniences and speed up work is to move out during the renovation, but, of course, moving out can add significantly to the budget and complexity of renovating.
 It isn’t necessary for every project and there are a variety of ways to make it through the transition time.
-If you want to survive your renovation in one piece, you need to ask yourself these questions before making your decision:
+Do you want to survive your renovation in one piece?
+Ask yourself these questions before making your decision:

 What are you renovating?